 HMS Illustrious is an ageing ship and will decommission next year.
 Although completing a major refit in 2011, she suffered a serious fire in an electrical breaker on August 13th, just days after she had left for the Cougar13 deployment.
 (Rather reminiscent, although not as serious, as the gearbox fire she suffered 27 years before at the start of the Global ’86 deployment) The excellent training provided by FOST was vindicated once again, the crew reacted well, controlling the fire and managing to avoid using water which would have hugely increased the extent of the damage.
 90% fighting efficiency was restored to the ship within hours and she was able to continue with the planned exercises.
 In the nick of time a replacement breaker and switchboard was saved from the hulk of her sister ship HMS Ark Royal which is currently being ripped to pieces at a scrapyard in Turkey.
 The replacement has been sent back to the UK and will be fitted when Illustrious returns home.
 Hopefully this electrical issue and other mechanical problems will not hamper the disaster relief operation.

 The commitment of Illustrious to the operation will be a major help to the logistical problems of distributing aid and where roads and communications are damaged.
+Indeed the huge American aircraft carrier USS George Washington is already on the scene and using her 23 helicopters to make a big difference.
 Illustrious is carrying 7 helicopters – a mix of Merlins and Sea Kings which have much greater lifting capability than Daring’s single Lynx.
 Illustrious also has more manpower to contribute and would be well suited as a command and control centre.

-The RAF has managed to send a single C17 cargo plane.
-This tiny contribution is a reflection of its on-going commitment to support the draw-down of UK forces in Afghanistan but also the pathetically inadequate airlift capability possessed by the UK.
-As usual lack of funds are partly to blame but perhaps the RAF has failed to sufficiently prioritise the procurement of such an important and genuinely useful capability.
+The RAF has sent a single C17 cargo plane.
+This limited contribution is not entirely their fault, due to the on-going commitment to support the draw-down of UK forces in Afghanistan.
+It also highlights the inadequate airlift capability possessed by the UK.
+As usual lack of funds are partly to blame but perhaps the RAF has failed to sufficiently prioritise the procurement of cargo aircraft – an important and genuinely useful capability.

 Calling ‘International Rescue’